-Blockchain is a rather recent phenomenon that has experienced an important series of accelerations and that has created many expectations.
+Blockchain is a rather recent phenomenon that has experienced an important series of accelerations and that has created many expectations in the market.

 At the same time, developing and implementing the blockchain is not an easy task and no company alone can achieve it.
 For everyone, producers and businesses or user organizations, blockchain is an ecosystem phenomenon, of a collaborative type.
-This is also why, on the one hand, the level of attention that accompanies the blockchain is very high, on the other, the number of concrete cases, of projects actually in production in companies and organizations, is still quite low.
+This is also why, on the one hand, the level of attention that accompanies the blockchain is very high in the market, on the other, the number of concrete cases, of projects actually in production in companies and organizations, is still quite low.

 - Awareness – Started in 2011, it is still ongoing.
 Businesses and organizations trying to understand, to develop knowledge.